nobodyisinocent/RGBtoHDMI/README.md

 # Low profile board based on design from c0pperdragon
 Originally, I made my own version since I wanted the smallest possible pcb for my personnal use, and also for the use of a friend.
+The aim of these designs is to allow the combined use of the RGB2HDMI and others expansions as accelerator boards for example like the big board of the Mega Midget Racer.
 Actually, There is one version specially designed for the CDTV, an various designs for the A500.
 The goal is always the same,having a nice and small board.